-A career as a Sports Turf Operative can be quite varied, potentially working across a wide range of different sports and venues, including athletics, bowls, cricket, croquet, football, hockey, horse racing, rugby league and union, tennis and ranging from general parks type sports surfaces up to first class stadia.

-This standard is recognised by the Institute of Groundsmanship (IOG), the Professional Body for Sports Turf Operatives and others working in the grounds care industry.
-Upon achievement of this standard, the apprentice will be eligible to join the IOG register of Turf Management Professionals.Working in the outdoor environment is a healthy and therapeutic activity, which contributes to the well-being of employees as well as users of sports surfaces.
+The career as a Sports Turf Operative can be quite varied, potentially working across a wide range of different sports and venues, including athletics, bowls, cricket, croquet, football, hockey, horse racing, rugby league and union, tennis and ranging from general parks type sports surfaces up to first-class stadia.
+Working in the outdoor environment is a healthy and therapeutic activity, which contributes to the well-being of employees as well as users of sports surfaces.
 With the vast range of natural or artificial turf pitches available, throughout the UK and worldwide, now is an excellent time to join this well-established and dynamic profession.

+This standard is recognised by the Institute of Groundsmanship (IOG), the Professional Body for Sports Turf Operatives, and others working in the grounds care industry.
+Upon achievement of this standard, the apprentice will be eligible to join the IOG register of Turf Management Professionals.

 Requirements – Knowledge:

 assessments, rules of the game from the different Governing Bodies of Sport

 - Identification and understanding of different grasses, soil types, weeds, pests, diseases, turf

 - The different Performance Quality Standards for a range of different sports turf surfaces

-- How to minimise waste & reduce environmental impacts.
-How to monitor, record & report basic grounds maintenance findings.
+- How to monitor, record and report basic grounds maintenance findings.

 Requirements – Skills:

-- Work safely, efficiently & effectively at all times, whether under supervision, as an
+- Work safely, efficiently and effectively at all times, whether under supervision, as an